 - Female athletes (hormonal changes, nutritional deficiency, menstrual and bone health)

 - Persisting pain (knee, pelvis, back and neck)

 - Lifestyle, stress, eating psychology and weight management.

 Louise obtained her specialist Fellowship in 1999 after training with the Australasian College of Sport and Exercise Physicians (ACSEP), being awarded the College Medal for highest achievement in the final exam.

 Over the space of her career, she has worked with various teams (Balmain RLJFC, Warringah Rugby Club and Manly Warringah RLFC) and covered numerous events (eg. triathlon, gymnastics, sailing and the 2000 Sydney Olympic games, The Biggest Loser).
 She continues to lecture widely to various groups including GPs, Physios and other health professionals, athletes and the general public.

-Louise is currently president of the Australasian College of Sport and Exercise Physicians.
+Louise is the immediate past president of the Australasian College of Sport & Exercise Physicians (ACSEP).

 - ‘Acute Rehabilitation of Sports Injury’ (Tulloh, Pinczewski and Power.
 Chapter 30) Textbook of Clinical Pain Management, Hodder Arnold